 \subsection{Mechanism}

 Here we show that domain walls can be formed without strings by using a simple model, and clarify the condition for the mechanism to work.
-Later in this section, we consider a model with a negative Hubble-induced mass term, in which the condition is naturally realized.
+Later in this section, we consider two models with a negative Hubble-induced mass term and a mixing with the QCD axion, in which the condition is naturally realized.

-For our purpose it is sufficient to consider the following potential
+For our purpose it is sufficient to consider the following potential,

 where $\L$ is a dynamical scale, $m_\f$ is the mass (curvature) of the axion, and the potential is expanded around the origin in the second equality.
 See Fig.\,\ref{fig:1}.
 This potential is invariant under the discrete shift symmetry \eq{shift}, and as a result, there are degenerate vacua.
 We focus on the two adjacent vacua at $\f=\pm \pi f_\f.$ Let us name the minimum $\f=-\pi f_\f$ as $L$ and $\f=+\pi f_\f$ as $R$.
 Our argument does not depend on the precise shape of the potential, nor on whether the two minima are physically identical or not.